web counter

 Sooper Links

-40% of U.S. Honeybee Colonies Disappeared Last Year
+40% of U.S. Honeybee Colonies Disappeared in a Single Year

 Without bees, crops worldwide would suffer, making nuts, fruits and vegetables more expensive and difficult to produce.